1985 CART PPG Indy Car World Series: Sanair controversy

 In the Sanair race (Molson Indy 300), Roberto Guerrero had a strong lead until he lost control and spun.
-Later in the race Jacques Villeneuve Sr. collided with leader Bobby Rahal in attempt to challenge for the lead, taking both out.
+Later in the race Jacques Villeneuve Sr. collided with leader Bobby Rahal in an attempt to challenge for the lead, taking both out.
 The race finished under a yellow flag, but the safety car entered pit lane on the final lap, and thinking there would be a final restart, Pancho Carter passed Johnny Rutherford after the safety car entered pit lane and before the finish line.
 CART initially declared Carter the winner, but an appeals panel later overturned the decision and confirmed Rutherford's victory.
 In many codes of motorsport (typically FIA Code) the safety car enters pit lane as the field is on the final lap, and the cars cross the checkered flag together without the safety car on course.
-However, this practice is not accepted in North America, where the safety car leads the leaders to the finish line if the safety car situation exists.
+However, this practice is not accepted in North America, where the safety car leads the leaders to the finish line if the caution flag is still in effect.